Do Not Use This Guide!

 Rent a VPS

 There are hundreds of VPS providers out there.
 Use the one you want.
 I am using Linode as an example because they have datacenters all over the world, I like their control panel, and it is very easy to upgrade your existing VPS to one with more processor and memory automatically.
-Go to Linode and sign up for a VPS.
+People tell me that OVH is a better deal than Linode right now, so make your own choice.

 Read the Linode Getting Started guide to get started.
 It has many more pictures and details than I provide below.
 There is also extensive documentation at Linode and on Digital Ocean for how to do these kinds of things.